Audio equalization: History

 Filtering audio frequencies dates back at least to acoustic telegraphy and multiplexing in general.
 Audio electronic equipment evolved to incorporate filtering elements as consoles in radio stations began to be used for recording as much as broadcast.
 Early filters included basic bass and treble controls featuring fixed frequency centers, and fixed levels of cut or boost.
 These filters worked over broad frequency ranges.
 Variable equalization in audio reproduction was first used by John Volkman working at RCA in the 1920s.
 That system was used to equalize a motion picture theater sound playback system.

-The Langevin Model EQ-251A was the first equalizer to use slide controls.
+The Langevin EQ-251-A, designed by Art Davis, was the first equalizer to use slide controls.
 It featured two passive equalization sections, a bass shelving filter, and a pass band filter.
 Each filter had switchable frequencies and used a 15-position slide switch to adjust cut or boost.
-The first true graphic equalizer was the type 7080 developed by Art Davis's Cinema Engineering.
-It featured 6 bands with a boost or cut range of 8 dB.
+The passive design required 14 dB of make-up gain.
+Born in Salt Lake City, Davis worked in Southern California most of his life for a series of companies including Cinema Engineering (from 1938), Langevin, Electrodyne, Cetec and Altec.
+The first true graphic equalizer was the type 7080, an active tube device developed in the 1950s by Davis's Cinema Engineering company.
+It featured six bands, each 1.5 octaves wide, with a boost or cut range of 8 dB.
 It used a slide switch to adjust each band in 1 dB steps.
-Davis's second graphic equalizer was the Altec Lansing Model 9062A EQ.
+Three summing amps smoothly restored the gain lost in the filter circuits.
+Davis followed this in 1961 with the Langevin EQ-252-A having seven sliders, then reworked it for Altec Lansing to create the Model 9062A EQ which sold well into the 1970s.
 In 1967 Davis developed the first 1/3 octave variable notch filter set, the Altec-Lansing "Acousta-Voice" system.